msuchane/acorns/README.md

         # dnf install cizrna
         ```

+* On any system that has the Docker or Podman container platform, you can use Cizrna as a container.

+    On Fedora, RHEL, and CentOS, replace `docker` with `podman` in the following commands.

+    1. Download the image:

+        ```
+        $ docker pull quay.io/msuchane/cizrna
+        ```

+    2. Configure a command alias.
+Save this line in your shell configuration file, such as in the `~/.bashrc` file:

+        ```
+        alias cizrna="docker run -it -v .:/mnt/cizrna:Z msuchane/cizrna cizrna"
+        ```

+    3. Open a new terminal to reload the shell configuration.

-* On other systems, including different Linux distributions and macOS, build Cizrna from source:
+* On any system, including different Linux distributions and macOS, you can build Cizrna from source:

     1. Clone this Git repository.